Dihexa

 - 4-8 weeks

-Upper-end community dose reported by heavy users.
-No safety data at this exposure.
-Higher dose with the same unknown long-term risk profile is worse, not better.
-Included for completeness, not endorsement.
+Upper-end community exposure reported by heavy users.
+Higher dose with the same unknown cancer-pathway risk profile is worse, not better.
+Included for documentation, not endorsement.

 Use-Case Specific Dosing